GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 org-mode provides a wide [variety](https://orgmode.org/guide/Hyperlinks.html) of hyperlinking possibilities to files and headings in them.
-Usually you need an unique ID in the property drawer of a heading to be able to refer to it from a link.
+Usually, you need a unique ID in the property drawer of a heading to be able to refer to it from a link.

-Scrapyard allows to refer any bookmark or page archive from notes throught a link with `ext+scrapyard://` protocol which requires an UUID of a referred item (see the addon help for more details).
+Scrapyard allows referring any bookmark or page archive from notes through a link with `ext+scrapyard://` protocol which requires a UUID of a referred item (see the addon help for more details).

 **3. Tagging**

-org-mode allows to add [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons and [search](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.
+org-mode allows adding [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons and [search](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.

 Scrapyard also allows to specify tags inside bookmark properties and